 Applicants must have/be:

-- All class years; no age limit
+- All class years; no age limit; all citizenships

-- or one group of candidates who are working on the same project, and one alternate whose proposal will be considered by Davis in a second pool
+- Mount Holyoke College may nominate one candidate, or one group of candidates who are working on the same project, and 1 alternate whose proposal will be considered by Davis in a second pool

 - A one page Budget outlining the projected costs of the budget including travel to and from the destination project site.

 The Proposal and Budget are the only parts of the application that are submitted to Davis.
 For the campus Committee’s review, however, applicants must also submit the following:

 - Letters or email exchanges showing pre-approval of all parties and organizations that will be involved in the project, and describing the kind of partnering or support they will provide